16642 Property Investment and Valuation6cp; weekly (Spring session)

-Assessment is designed to assure students' proficiency in achieving learning objectives of this subject.
+Assessment is designed to assure students' proficiency in achieving the learning objectives of this subject.
 Students are required to select a real-life investment project to apply knowledge learned from the classes.
-Final examinations test students’ understanding in investment theory and problem-solving ability in making investment decisions.
+The final examination tests students' understanding of investment principles and problem-solving ability in making investment decisions.

 Detailed subject description.

 Information to assist with determining the applicable fee type can be found at Understanding fees.